hasOki/protractor_tutorial/README.md

 module.exports = IndexPage;
 ```

-And in the main spec file you import the class in
+And in the main spec file you import the class in.

 ```
 var IndexPage = require('./IndexPage');